-In accordance with Section 110.8 of the 2019 California Energy Code, verification of certification by the Department of Consumer Affairs, Bureau of Household Goods and Services, must be provided to the code official, demonstrating that the insulation conductive thermal performance is approved pursuant to the California Code of Regulations, Title 24, Part 12, Chapters 12-13, Article 3, "Standards for Insulating Material."
-Certification can be verified with the DCA Bureau of Household Goods and Services using the following link to the bureau's Directory of Certified Insulation Materials: https://bhgs.dca.ca.gov/consumers/ti_directory.pdf
+In accordance with Section 110.8 of the 2019 CEC, verification of certification by the Department of Consumer Affairs, Bureau of Household Goods and Services, must be provided to the code official, demonstrating that the insulation conductive thermal performance is approved pursuant to the California Code of Regulations, Title 24, Part 12, Chapters 12-13, Article 3, "Standards for Insulating Material".
+The certification must be verified with the DCA Bureau of Household Goods and Services.
+The following link may be used for verification: https://bhgs.dca.ca.gov/consumers/ti\directory.pdf.